radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 > To find more infomation about *Protocol*, [click here](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Protocol.html).

-In the informal protocol approach, the delegate implements only those methods in wich it has an interest in coordinating itself with the delegating object or affecting that object's default behaviour.
-If the delegating class declares a formal protocol, the delegate may choose to implement those methods marked optional, but it must implement the required ones.
+Informal protocol approach is that where the delegate implements only those methods in which it has interest to be communicated with the delegating object.
+If the delegating class declares a formal protocol, the delegate must implement the required methods, but no the optional ones.

 The mechanism of delegation is illustrated by the next figure: